-2. Next, you pay the filing fee.
+2. Next, you file your complaint and pay the filing fee.
 You can find the list of all District Court fees here .
 You can find a basic list of Circuit Court fees here and a county-by-county chart of fees here .
 In addition to the cost of filing the case, there is also a fee if you want the court to have the defendant served (either by mail or by constable/sheriff).
-If you have limited income, you may be eligible for a waiver of fees.
-You must apply for a waiver of fees by using this form , which can be filed either in District Court or in Circuit Court.

 4. Finally, you need to prove that you have actually served the defendant with a notice of your lawsuit.
-If you sent the Complaint and Summons by certified mail yourself, you must return the receipt of delivery to the Court.
+If you had someone send the Complaint and Summons by certified mail, you must give the court the receipt of delivery along with the Affidavit of Service.
 Mail the completed form back to the court along with a cover letter confirming that you are enclosing proof of service for filing in this case.
 If you used a private process server, that person must sign a document, called the “Affidavit of Service,” stating that the papers were served on the defendant.
 You must send the affidavit to the court.
 If you had the defendant served by a sheriff or constable you will receive notification that the defendant was served.

-If the Court does not receive Proof of Service within the time, you may not be able to present your case on the trial date.
+If the Court does not receive Proof of Service, you may not be able to present your case on the trial date.
 There are rules to follow in case service does not happen on time.
 Because these rules are specialized for each court and your situation, you should check with your local court’s “self-help center” or law library.

 After a plaintiff files a complaint, the defendant has an opportunity to respond.
-The time period for responding is different in each court.
+The time period for responding is different in certain situations.

 In District Court cases, a defendant must respond in the following ways in order to have his or her day in Court: